how to become an SEO Specialist (2023 Guide)

 5. Curiosity and Adaptability

 Google changes its algorithms for how it ranks search engine results constantly.
-That could either be frustrating or exciting for you, depending on your perspective -- but a good SEO Specialist takes this challenge on with enthusiasm.
+The fact that search engine algorithms change so often without warning or explanation could either be frustrating or exciting for you, depending on your perspective — but a good SEO Specialist takes this challenge on with enthusiasm.

 What Are Some Job Descriptions Relating to SEO Specialist?